raymondluk1995/capstone-project-comp9900-h12a-alphago/README.md

 This is the capstone project of UNSW Master of IT program.
 This project is a web application of an online property auction.
 For project demo, please click to [AlphaGo Auction](http://54.253.249.138/alpha) This demo is deployed on AWS.

+This project got 92 out of 100 eventually.

 Team members:
   - Wanchao Huang (Scrum Master and Front End)
   - Raymond Lu  (Front End)